 Christian & Ollie, our precious children

 With a background in hospitality management, Hope N. Jones has a genuine heart to serve and help people.
-She is a Bible study teacher, prayer warrior, speaker, writer, and craftswoman.
+She is a writer, craftswoman, stylist, and motivational speaker.
 She is an overcomer committed to sharing God’s Word and inspiring hope in the hearts of others.
-Hope created Regal Heart Magazine, a devotional for women and girls as well as a lifestyle brand called Merchant Girl.
+Hope created Regal Heart Magazine, a devotional for women and girls, as well as a lifestyle brand called Merchant Girl.
 She is married to pianist and composer Arlington Jones and also works with him in the music business and their nonprofit The Music Stand.
 They have two children, Christian & Ollie.
 Hope and her family live in Arlington, Texas.

 “May the God of hope fill you with all joy and peace in believing [through the experience of your faith] that by the power of the Holy Spirit you will abound in hope and overflow with confidence in His promises.”